RIR360/development/journal/2025/april.md

 - Don't jump to another system easily, hold your system and improve it.
 - I recently used v0 AI to automate my UI but it made mistakes that cost me more time and energy.
 - But when I use it for some of the components that feels hard to make, it really saves time.
+- If you don't find the perfect system don't move to it.
+Improve your system of doing it.